Sam Weber is an award-winning, internationally acclaimed

 contribution to the development of tap dance in the San Francisco Bay Area, and he has also received the prestigious "Juba"

 award from the Chicago Human Rhythm Project in recognition of his outstanding contributions to the art of tap dance.
-He is
+In 2021,

-on NY Times critic Brian Seibert's list of the 25 most important tap dancers of the 20th century.
+NY Times critic Brian Seibert's list of the 25 most important tap dancers of the 20th century (see link below).

 |